Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How can you increase your application’s fault-tolerance while it is being hosted in AWS?
+### How can you increase your application's fault-tolerance while it is being hosted in AWS?

 - [ ] Deploy your application across multiple EC2 instances.
 - [x] Deploy your application across multiple Availability Zones.